How Farmers Are Benefitting

 What are grain yields for Kernza®?

 Kernza® yields vary depending on environmental and management conditions.
-Research yields can top 1,000 lbs/acre, but production acres have lower yields, ranging from less than 100 lbs/acre up to 500 lbs/acre.
-As new varieties are developed and management techniques refined, we expect yields to rise and become more stable.
+Research yields can top 1,000 lbs/acre while production acres tend to have lower yields.
+Average yields in 2020 were 500lbs/acre with experienced growers achieving up to 1200lbs.
+As new varieties of Kernza® are developed and management techniques refined, we expect yields to rise and become more stable.

 How do I get Kernza® seed?